 Many people travel to San Juan island for Whale Watching, Kayak Tours, Biking, Hiking or simply enjoying a little down time.
 Whale watching is one of the main attractions and can be done from power boat or from kayak.
-Wester Prince Cruises offers some of the best whale watching experiences on the island.
+Western Prince Cruises offers some of the best whale watching experiences on the island.
 With two different boats and some of the most experienced naturalist on the island, you are guaranteed a great time.
 Discovery Sea Kayaks specializes in San Juan Island Kayak Tours, offering a range from a Half Day Tour to Multi Day Kayak Tours.
 All kayak routes are designed to travel to some of the best whale watching waters around the San Juan’s.
 But before all of that what is the best way to get here?

 The most common way travelers arrive on the island is the Washington States Ferry System.
-But first you have to find your way to Anacortes Washington.
-From the SeaTac Airport you can use one of two bus transporters to Anacortes.
+But first, you have to find your way to Anacortes Washington.
+From the SeaTac Airport, you can use one of two bus transporters to Anacortes.

 The Island Airporter is a San Juan based business that travels from San Juan to Seattle daily.
 The benefit is they actually drive onto the ferry and off load on San Juan Island.
 This reduces a bit of travel time and shuffling between buses and vans.

 A bit slower than the Island Airporter but more departure times which can make your overall logistics a bit easier.
-BellAir buses depart from the SeaTac Airport and exchange to a smaller bus in Mt.
+Bellair buses depart from the SeaTac Airport and exchange to a smaller bus in Mt.
 Vernon, then on to the Anacortes Washington State Ferry terminal.
 Once at the terminal you will need to purchase a ticket for Friday Harbor, San Juan Island.

 Car or Car Rental:

 You can also opt to park your car at the Ferry terminal in Anacortes and walk-on to the ferry.
 If you plan to walk on the ferry you will not need a reservation and can purchase a ticket when you arrive at the terminal.
-If you are just coming for the day for a kayak tour or whale watch tour I would recommend walking on.
-If plan on being on the island for several day a car can be helpful getting around unless you want to rent a bike while you are here.
+If you are just coming for the day for a kayak tour or whale watching tour I would recommend walking on.
+If plan on being on the island for several days a car can be helpful getting around unless you want to rent a bike while you are here.

 The most convenient and quickest way to the island is by plane.
 Flying to the island is a pretty awesome experience in itself.
 Though flying is more costly it is a huge time saver.

-Kenmore Air offers flights from Boeing Field on reliable Cessna 208’s or Seaplane fights from Lake Union or Lake Washington.
+Kenmore Air offers flights from Boeing Field on reliable Cessna 208’s or Seaplane flights from Lake Union or Lake Washington.
 If you are flying to SeaTac Airport Kenmore offers a shuttle service to connect to their Friday Harbor bound flights.

 Westwind Aviation offers charter flights from Boeing Field and Friday Harbor.
 If you have a small group of people this can be a great way to go.
 Save time and hassle and flight directly to San Juan Island.
-With a small group of 4 or more the rates are more than worth the flight.
+With a small group of 4 or more, the rates are more than worth the flight.
 Discovery Sea Kayaks works with Westwind and provides discounts on kayak tours for flying with Westwind.

 Water Transportation from Seattle

 The Victoria Clipper offers trips to San Juan Island from Seattle.
-The trip requires a bit more planning if you are wanting to reserve a kayak tour or whale watch tour.
+The trip requires a bit more planning if you are wanting to reserve a kayak tour or whale watching tour.
 The arrival times and departures times of the Clipper can be challenging making connections with local island activity providers.

 I hope this short and quick blog provides a few ideas for travelers to San Juan Island.
 If you are planning and kayak tour and have questions on how to get here, please call.